paulproteus/operations/Roles/operational-bridges-policies.md

-# Operational Bridges: Bridge Leader Policies
+# Operational Bridge Leader Policies

 Each Bridge represents a set of curriculum developed for a programming language or subject matter area.
 Bridges become “Operational” when they form a Bridge leadership board.
 Operational Bridges may promote use of a particular curriculum and provide deeper guidance and support for people who teach with and learn from the open source curriculum and other materials.